acdh-oeaw/arche-docs/aux/dissemination_services.md

 It can be hosted anywhere.
 It doesn't matter if it can deal only with arche resources or also with other data.
 It just has to be reachable using an HTTP GET request and it must be able to fetch an arche resource on its own (e.g. from an URL passed to it as a part of the GET request).

+## Limitations

+A *dissemination service* must be able to fetch the arche resource on its own based on the data passed to it by a GET request.
+It means:

+* There is no suport for dissemination services expecting disseminated service binary payload to be passed directly to them (e.g. as a POST request body).\
+  If you want to handle such dissemination services, you need to set up a simple reverse proxy in front of them which will fetch arche resource's binary content and push it to the dissemination service.
+* If access to the disseminated resource requires authentication, the dissemination service must be able to perform it on its own.
+  Also this limitation can be overcome by setting up a reverse proxy performing the authentication (and, if needed, helping the dissemination service to bypass arche's authentication).

 # Mappings data model

 *(Dissemination service) mappings* is a set of rules for: